RodneyShag/AWS_S3/readme.md

 - __What are examples of dynamic content?__ (0:45) ruby, java, php.
 - __How can you make a serverless DYNAMIC website with s3?__ (1:45) Static content on s3.
 API Gateway will call Lambda functions for dynamic code.
 - __URLs for buckets being used as websites are lengthy.
 What service can you use to get custom domain names?__ (3:20) Route53.
 Can point the domain root to the S3 bucket.
-- __How do HTTPS with static website?__ (6:00) Put CloudFront in front of website.
+- __How can you have HTTPS work on static website?__ (6:00) Put CloudFront in front of website.
 Users will connect to CloudFront using https, and CloudFront will talk to the s3 website using HTTP.
-- __How get both `website.com` and `www.website.com` to work in browser?__ (7:47) Use a bucket level redirect.
+- __How get both `website.com` and `www.website.com` to work with static website (in the browser)?__ (7:47) Use a bucket level redirect.
 Practical example shown at [Static Website Created Resources](static-website-created-resources)

 ![Bucket Redirect](images/bucketRedirect.png)